 Another great aspect to this great game, is that you almost never play without a beer.
 While this often gives the game and it’s players a negative reputation, it makes for a much more exciting experience.

 One of the best introductions to the sport for foreigners is through Chris, check out his website!

 Eat some Incredible Colombian Food

 Colombia may not be well-known in the world food scene, but it should be.
-From bunuelos and empanadas, to arepas and the almighty bandeja paisa, it’s a heavy but incredible cuisine.
+From bunuelos and empanadas, to arepas and the almighty bandeja paisa, Colombia has a heavy but incredible cuisine.